 a process through which nodes on a blockchain come into agreement on a transaction or state of the network.

 See: Proof of Work, Proof of Stake

-- Data- in the context of the internet, data refers to a user’s personal information, such as name, age, location, interest, browsing history, device usage, and purchasing habits.
-Web3 aims to protect this personal data and give ownership of it back to the user.
+in the context of the internet, data refers to a user’s personal information, such as name, age, location, interests, browsing history, device usage, purchasing habits, etc. Web3 aims to protect this personal data and give ownership of it back to the user.